OleksiiKova/javascript-quiz/README.md

 ### Scope

 JavaScript quiz is primarily created for developers of all levels to test their knowledge.
-And it can be used independently or as a separate page of an existing site.
 It can be used both for entertainment purposes and as part of a Sowtware Development courses.

 ### Structure